COVID-19-AI-Research-Project/EMAR/Documentation/Installation/Installation.md

 The Peter Moss Acute Myeloid & Lymphoblastic Leukemia AI Research project encourages and welcomes code contributions, bug fixes and enhancements from the Github.

-Please read the [CONTRIBUTING](https://github.com/COVID-19-AI-Research-Project/COVID19-Robotics-Emergency-Assistance/blob/master/CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking our repositories and submitting your pull requests.
-You will also find information about our code of conduct on this page.
+Please read the [CONTRIBUTING](../../CONTRIBUTING.md "CONTRIBUTING") document for a full guide to forking your repositories and submitting your pull requests.
+You will also find information about your code of conduct on this page.

 ## Contributors

-- **AUTHOR:** [Adam Milton-Barker](https://www.leukemiaresearchassociation.ai/team/adam-milton-barker "Adam Milton-Barker") - [Peter Moss Leukemia AI Research](https://www.leukemiaresearchassociation.ai "Peter Moss Leukemia AI Research") Founder & Intel Software Innovator, Sabadell, Spain
+- **AUTHOR:** [Adam Milton-Barker](https://www.leukemiaresearchassociation.ai.com/team/adam-milton-barker "Adam Milton-Barker") - [Peter Moss Leukemia AI Research](https://www.leukemiaresearchassociation.ai "Peter Moss Leukemia AI Research") Founder & Intel Software Innovator, Sabadell, Spain

 &nbsp;

 # Versioning

-We use SemVer for versioning.
-For the versions available, see [Releases](https://github.com/COVID-19-AI-Research-Project/COVID19-Robotics-Emergency-Assistance/releases "Releases").
+You use SemVer for versioning.
+For the versions available, see [Releases](../../releases "Releases").

 &nbsp;

 # License

-This project is licensed under the **MIT License** - see the [LICENSE](https://github.com/COVID-19-AI-Research-Project/COVID19-Robotics-Emergency-Assistance/blob/master/LICENSE "LICENSE") file for details.
+This project is licensed under the **MIT License** - see the [LICENSE](../../LICENSE "LICENSE") file for details.

 &nbsp;

 # Bugs/Issues

-We use the [repo issues](https://github.com/COVID-19-AI-Research-Project/COVID19-Robotics-Emergency-Assistance/issues "repo issues") to track bugs and general requests related to using this project.
-See [CONTRIBUTING](https://github.com/COVID-19-AI-Research-Project/COVID19-Robotics-Emergency-Assistance/blob/master/CONTRIBUTING.md "CONTRIBUTING") for more info on how to submit bugs, feature requests and proposals.
+You use the [repo issues](../../issues "repo issues") to track bugs and general requests related to using this project.
+See [CONTRIBUTING](../../CONTRIBUTING.md "CONTRIBUTING") for more info on how to submit bugs, feature requests and proposals.